lukeelten/openshift-vagrant/reference-architecture/vmware-ansible/README.md

 # The Reference Architecture OpenShift on VMware

+**NOTE: This repository containing deprecated scripts and ansible playbooks.
+See the official documentation [Deploying and Managing OpenShift 3.9 on VMware vSphere](https://access.redhat.com/documentation/en-us/reference_architectures/2018/html-single/deploying_and_managing_openshift_3.9_on_vmware_vsphere/)**

 This repository contains the scripts used to deploy an OpenShift environment based off of the Reference Architecture Guide for OpenShift 3.6 on VMware

 ## Overview
 The repository contains Ansible playbooks which deploy 3 masters, 3 infrastructure nodes and 3 application nodes.
 All nodes could utilize anti-affinity rules to separate them on the number of hypervisors you have allocated for this deployment.
 The playbooks deploy a Docker registry and scale the router to the number of Infrastruture nodes.

 ![Architecture](images/OCP-on-VMware-Architecture.jpg)